 Is DevOps a Good Career in 2021?

-Fun fact: DevOps has the distinction of being the only philosophy in the list of roles with the most LinkedIn job posts for February 2021 For those keeping score, DevOps engineer" is No. 9.
+Fun fact: DevOps has the distinction of being the only philosophy in the list of roles with the most LinkedIn job posts for February 2021.

 This isn't just a one-off spike in demand either.
-Jobs with DevOps in the title have become very popular over the last few years.
+Jobs with DevOps in the title have become very popular over the last few years —and we have all the DevOps training needed to qualify for them.
 Not only are these roles in-demand, they pay well too.
 For example, both Salary.com and Glassdoor list the average DevOps engineer salary at over $100,000 a year.

 So, given the pay and demand, is DevOps a good career in 2021?
 Generally speaking, yes it can be, but there is no one-size-fits-all answer.
 Career questions are inherently subjective.
 It will come down to what you want out of a career and what a career DevOps can offer.